-Complete in 2021, this restoration project restored the shoreline of Trinity East Island, once part of Isle Derniere (Last Island).
+Completed in 2021, this project is a great example of a restoration project that restored the shoreline of Trinity East Island, once part of Isle Derniere (Last Island).

 EAST TIMBALIER, CASSE TETE, AND CALUMET ISLANDS RESTORATION

 CPRA is currently exploring future restoration options for East Timbalier, Casse Tete, and Calumet Islands.